qouteall/imm_ptl_wiki_copy/Alternate-Dimensions.md

 The spawner is usually shielded by obsidian, sometimes by sponge or clay.
 The spawner spawns randomly stacked vanilla mobs including oversized slime.
 The treasure is unique.
 You may get a full box of useless items.
 You may also get some rare things that cannot be acquired in normal survival such as a level 5 protection enchantment book.
-This is my attempt of making alternate4 an adventurous dimension.
+This is an attempt of making alternate4 an adventurous dimension.